Watership Down (2018 TV series): Reception

 The Guardian and The Independent both gave it two stars out of five, calling the production "tame, drab and deeply unsatisfying." and "spectacularly ho-hum – less tooth and claw than head shake."

 The Times was more positive, giving it three stars out of five, writing "this was a meaty, lovingly made production that, spread over two days, felt far too long," while The New York Times noted that though the adaptation "fails its potential, it benefits from strong voice performances and a solid central story.
 Even this easy-listening version, which lays on the romance, jokes and limp dialogue, has moments of grandeur and the sweep of a fantasy epic."
-Despite the negative reviews, it got four stars from the Daily Telegraph, they said that it had an "emotional bite".
+Despite the negative reviews, it got four stars from the Daily Telegraph, which said that it had an "emotional bite".

 The drama won a Daytime Emmy Award for Outstanding Special Class Animated Program.
 It also got nominated for a Daytime creative arts Emmy awards for outstanding directing, sound editing, sound mixing, graphic design and music direction.